 Towan is the Cornish word for dune and we wear green polo shirts to represent the grass.
 Our emblem is a grasshopper.
 We have really enjoyed our trips to the sand dunes at Upton Towans.
 Each week a green lighthouse is awarded to someone who has been making extra effort with their behaviour and learning.

-Our house group is called Enys which represents the sea.
+Our house group is called Enys which means "island" in the Cornish language.
+We wear blue polo shirts and carry blue book bags to symbolise the sea that surrounds Godrevy island.
 Our mascot is an Oyster Catcher.
-Our class teacher is Miss.
-Campbell and we meet in Class 2.
+Our class teacher is Mrs.Davies and we meet for registration in Class 1.